 In her spare time, she is heavily involved with campus activities from Student Government Association to Alpha Gamma Delta.
 She is also the ASU bookstore Social Media Manager and is studying Strategic Marketing.

-Brady Dowler is the newest face in our building.
-Hailing from Paragould, Arkansas, he is incredibly familiar with this market.
+Hailing from Paragould, Arkansas, Brady is incredibly familiar with this market.
 He began his career with Jonesboro Radio Group in 2017 as in an intern and has excelled as a board operator and on-air DJ/sports announcer.